-Two days of range instruction teach the techniques of defensive handgunning covering the basics of grip, stance, sight picture and trigger squeeze, continuing into draw stroke, reloads and malfunction clearing, low light shooting, point shooting skills, use of cover techniques, shooting at moving targets and shooting while moving and shoot/don't shoot scenarios.
-Classroom discussion covers gun safety, laws concerning use of deadly force, crime awareness, preattack indicators, aftermath issues including role play instruction on interacting with law enforcement.
+Two days of range instruction teach the techniques of defensive handgunning covering handgun accuracy for self defense, safe draw stroke, reloads and malfunction clearing, low light shooting, strong hand and weak hand only shooting skills, shooting at moving targets, shooting while moving and shoot/don't shoot scenarios.
+Classroom discussion covers gun safety, legal considerations concerning use of deadly force, crime awareness, preattack indicators, aftermath issues including role play instruction on interacting with law enforcement.
 Click on the class title above to see the full course description.

 Building on the skills learned in Defensive Handgun, Tactical Handgun exposes the student to life-saving tactical principles such as 360-degree target engagement, multiple targets, moving targets and shooting while moving.
 Also included in this two-day course are the subjects of building search principles both in daylight and low light conditions, taking criminal suspects at gunpoint and understanding the Tueller Principle.
 Click on the class title above to see the full course description.